Looking to sell some of the Rae Dunn just collecting dust? Here’s eight tips on reselling Rae Dunn pottery.

 Where to Find Rae Dunn by Magenta Items

-Rae Dunn by Magenta is sold only at TJ Maxx, HomeGoods and Marshall’s (and other regional versions owned by the discount retailer).
-I’ll admit, my interest was certainly piqued after our late night New York laugh fest.
-I have a pretty big HomeGoods in my neighborhood.
-Surely, I could find a few pieces there and resell those babies for profit.
+Rae Dunn by Magenta is sold at TJ Maxx, HomeGoods and Marshalls.
+I’ll admit, I thought I could find a few pieces there and resell those babies for profit.

-I joined a few Rae Dunn Facebook groups to see what was being bought, sold and traded.
+When I joined a few Facebook groups to see what was being bought, sold and traded.
 I asked in a newbie group about the fancy script mugs I had bought and learned “nobody wants those.”

-So what do Rae Dunn collectors want?
+So what do collectors want?
 Canisters, small oval plates, trays, mugs and anything holiday themed are by far the most popular.
 Always with the large letters and mostly in the traditional bone and black colors (some bowls and mugs come in various shades).
-There is also the Icon line and a kitschy polka dot pattern that both seem popular as well.

 What are the Rae Dunn duds?
-If there is an abundance of Rae Dunn items on the shelf at any given time, it’s usually the dog and cat bowls and the office accessories.
-I personally think these items are really cute but collectors are not paying top dollar for these pieces, so leave them at the store.
+If there is an abundance of items on the shelf at any given time, it’s usually the dog and cat bowls and the office accessories.

 Tips to Selling Rae Dunn

-Join the Rae Dunn Facebook Groups at Your Own Risk!
+Join the Facebook Groups at Your Own Risk!

-Tip #2: don’t overdo it with photos of your hauls.
-No one likes a shelf clearer and if you’re sharing pics of your cart filled with 10 of the same tray and 40 canisters, expect frustration to erupt especially if a person has been to four stores that day and hasn’t found one piece – except another damn dog bowl.
+Tip #2: Don’t overdo it with photos of your hauls.
+No one likes a shelf clearer and if you’re sharing pics of your cart filled with 10 of the same tray and 40 canisters, expect frustration to erupt especially if a person has been to four stores that day and hasn’t found one piece.

-Collectors and resellers seem to use a special Rae Dunn language in most of the groups and on Instagram (actually, I’m joking, I think these are common acronyms amongst any group buying and selling).
+Collectors and resellers seem to use a special Rae Dunn language in most of the groups and on Instagram.
 Get familiar with the following.

 - NFT: Not for trade